 2D scattering is the most common mode, where the distribute-on object's surface is considered, no matter if it's horizontal, vertical, or if it's a complex 3D object.

 Note: A closed spline can be used in this mode too, and in such case, the instances will be distributed on the area enclosed by the spline's border.

 3D scattering means that the instances will be scattered inside the volume of the distribute-on object's bounding box:

 Camera clipping is a feature that limits the scattering to the camera view.
 Instances that are not visible will be clipped away.
-It is an optimization, it may improve scene parsing speed and lower memory usage, however, it can cause missing reflections or shadows (because some objects farther away from the camera will disappear).
-To compensate for this you can use the "Extend view" parameter.
+It is an optimization that may improve scene parsing speed and lower memory usage; however, it can cause missing reflections or shadows (because some objects farther away from the camera will disappear).
+To compensate for this, you can use the "Extend view" parameter.
 It supports various camera types (native, Corona, V-Ray).

-Note: As explained above, camera clipping is purely an optimization feature!
-It can speed up scene parsing and lower memory usage by hiding some of the rendered objects which would be otherwise visible and therefore would need to be parsed and allocated in the memory.
+As explained above, camera clipping is purely an optimization feature!
+It can speed up scene parsing and lower memory usage by hiding some of the rendered objects which would be otherwise visible and, therefore, would need to be parsed and allocated in the memory.
 It must NEVER be used to limit the scattered instances to a specific area.
 Other features should be used for this, such as spline include/exclude and slope limitation!

 Camera Clipping Parameters:

 Enable: Checking this will enable the Camera Clipping feature.